JustATrick/ITDoP/README.md

 Android new build system: is there a problem when an instrumentTest declares that it depends on a sibling project?

-Commit 8b433aab62051091f5a140db5af0daec69c0eb36 introduces a dependency from an instrumentTest in the App module/project onto code in a module/project named TestSupport.
+[This commit](https://github.com/JustATrick/ITDoP/commit/8b433aab62051091f5a140db5af0daec69c0eb36) introduces a dependency from an instrumentTest in the App module/project onto code in a module/project named TestSupport.
 Immediately, gradle fails to compile the test code:

 <pre>